cbility/YES/README.md

 │ ├── Common # contains code used by all packages
-│ ├── SmartSuite # contains code defining SmartSuite API interactions │ ├── QuickFile # contains code defining QuickFile API interactions │ └── RHIScraper # contains code automating a browser that retrieves information from the RHI register and updates SmartSuite │ │ ├── package.json # define RHI scraper dependencies │ │ ├── tsconfig.json # individual package typescript configuration
+│ ├── SmartSuite # contains code defining SmartSuite API interactions │ ├── QuickFile # contains code defining QuickFile API interactions │ ├── RHIScraper # contains code automating a browser that retrieves information from the RHI register and updates SmartSuite │ │ ├── package.json # define RHI scraper dependencies │ │ ├── tsconfig.json # individual package typescript configuration
 │ │ ├── tsconfig.prod.json # individual package production typescript configuration
 │ │ └── src # source code files
-│ └── Main # contains code that uses several other packages │ │ ├── tsconfig.json # individual package typescript configuration
+│ ├── Main # contains code that uses several other packages │ │ ├── tsconfig.json # individual package typescript configuration
 │ │ ├── OfgemCheck # used in an AWS step function that updates the YES RHI database │ │ ├── QuickFileWebhookHandler # handles webhooks from the QuickFile financial platform │ │ └── tests # tests for main code
-│ └── Ply # contains code used in code blocks on the low-code platform https://ply.io ├── .eslint.js # defines project linting configuration
+│ ├── Ply # contains code used in code blocks on the low-code platform https://ply.io │ └──EDCScraper # code defining a scraper tool for grabbing data for the RHI portal and exporting as a xlsx file ├── .eslint.js # defines project linting configuration ├── .github
-├── .github
 │ └── workflows # contains workflow files for automatic cloud deployment of AWS Lambda functions